-Psalm 118:1-2, 14-24 are part of a pre-exilic psalm of individual thanksgiving.
-It is a powerful testimony to the direct help of God and joyful surrender to God who is able to overcome all afflictions.
+The psalm is a powerful testimony to the direct help of God and joyful surrender to God who can overcome all afflictions.
 The Talmud says worship leaders read it antiphonally in the liturgy.
 Proselytes are part of the service.
-Jewish tradition relates it to the feast of tabernacles, while many moderns relate it to the Feast of the Dedication of the Temple, Ezra 6:15-16, Nehemiah 8, nor I Maccabees 4:54ff refer to it.
+Jewish tradition relates it to the feast of tabernacles, while many moderns relate it to the Feast of the Dedication of the Temple, since Ezra 6:15-16, Nehemiah 8, nor I Maccabees 4:54ff refer to it.
 Dahood sees a king giving thanks for deliverance from death and military victory.
-He also sees associations with the ancient hymn of Exodus 15, thus being pre-exilic.
-This concludes the Hallel portion of the psalter that began with Psalm 113.
+Dahood sees associations with the ancient hymn of Exodus 15, thus being pre-exilic.
+This provides the conclusion to the Hallel portion of the psalter that began with Psalm 113.
 Leaders recited these psalms at the great Jewish feasts, including the Passover.
 This may have been the psalm used in Nehemiah 8:13-18, which refers to the post-exilic celebration of the festival of booths, where the people were to gather branches and construct booths on their roofs and courtyards.
 See Ezra 3:4, Zechariah 14:16 and Exodus 23:14 for the observances of festivals.
-Death is a formidable power, which wants to take control; but God will not let it happen.
+Death is a formidable power, which wants to take control; but the Lord will not let it happen.
 The day of rescue is a day for joy.

-Continuing with the individual thanksgiving begun in verse 5, the poet affirms that 14 The LORD is my strength and my might; the Lord has become my salvation.
+In verses 14-16, using imagery from Exodus 15:2, 6 and Isaiah 12:2, the poet affirms that 14 The LORD is my strength and my might; the Lord has become my salvation.
 We see no pride here.
 We see only submission to the victory of the Lord.
-15 There are glad songs of victory in the tents of the righteous: "The right hand of the LORD does valiantly; 16 the right hand of the LORD is exalted; the right hand of the LORD does valiantly."
+15 There are glad songs of victory in the tents of the righteous: "The right hand of the LORD does valiantly; 16the right hand of the LORD, which the Lord uses to defend Israel against its enemy, is exalted; the right hand of the LORD does valiantly."
 The Lord is the mighty hero.
-17 I shall not die, but I shall live, and recount the deeds of the LORD.
-The king views his future life and the time of suffering in light of the Lord with whom he has had such a powerful experience.
+17 I shall not die, but I shall live and recount the deeds of the LORD.
+The king views his future life and the time of suffering considering the Lord with whom he has had such a powerful experience.
 18 The LORD has punished me severely, but the Lord did not give me over to death.
+Verses 19-20 are an allusion to entrance rituals whereby the righteous gain admittance to the temple, as in Psalm 15 and 24.
 19 Open to me (the king) the gates of righteousness, referring to those in the temple, where only the godly righteous may enter.
 For the gatekeepers, one can also see Psalm 15, 24:3-10, and Matthew 25:31.
 Righteousness is living by the right, moral and ethical standards of the Lord in relationship to others, which includes mercy for the needy and helpless, along with equal justice for all in legal matters.
 Righteousness can also mean the saving vindication of the Lord.
 Hence, we see varied translations of 118:19: "Gates of righteousness" (NRSV, NIV, NASB), "Gates of victory" (Tanakh, NAB), and “Gates of saving justice" (NJB).[2]
 He wants the gates to open that I may enter through them and give thanks to the Lord.
 20 This is the gate of the Lord; the righteous shall enter through it.
 21 I thank you that you have answered me and have become my salvation.

 No comments: